 VBM Steam/Hot Water Valve Gasket Repair

-Disclaimer: The technical support below is for information purposes only.
 1st-line Equipment, LLC is not responsible for any injury or damages from such information.
-Please note that parts are available for purchase from 1st-line Equipment.
+Please note that parts are available for purchase from 1st-line Equipment, LLC self service parts portal.
 These parts do not include any technical support.
-If you’re unfamiliar with the technical aspects of repairing equipment, please order a diagnosis on our website.
+If you're unfamiliar with the technical aspects of repairing equipment, please contact a professional for proper evaluation.

 By continuing to read further, you agree to abide by all the terms and conditions on this website.
-If you disagree, please leave this page.
+If you disagree, please leave our website.

-Please note the instructions below are for the older style VBM models before 2020.
+• Note: The instructions below are for the older style VBM models before 2020.

 Repairing the valves is not too difficult.
 If the gasket is being removed from the valve stem and the valve can not, we believe this problem is caused by the vacuum pressure in the valve pulling the closing end gasket out of its cavity due to too much grease on the gasket and in the cavity.